 In order to access the Service, the Controller must provide certain data to the Processor, including correct name, contact data and email address of the users.
 In addition, the users of the Service must allow the Processor to store and retrieve session information through the use of “cookies” which are necessary to enable the login/logout procedures used in the Service and to ensure that unauthorized persons do not gain access to the Services.

 The Controller acknowledges and accepts that any personal data that the Controller uploads onto the Service, such as uploaded personal data pertaining to the Controller’s own customers, may be transferred to a third party based in Norway which will provide for hosting of the Service, including the provisioning of all hardware, infrastructure, data storage and communication lines.
+Change of the third party above, should be announced if possible with a 60 days’ notice.
 The obligations of the third party in regards to personal data are set forth in a separate data processing agreement between Processor and the third party within the framework of this clause 9.
 All data in the Service are stored on servers located in Norway.

-The Controller is responsible for ensuring that all data subjects that are registered in the Service by the Controller are informed of and have given their consent to the personal data to be processed by the Processor as set forth in this Agreement.
-The Controller shall in its agreements with the data subjects specify that the Processor will have access to their personal data.
-The Controller shall in its agreements with the data subjects expressly state that the data subjects, by entering into such agreement, actively consent for the Processor to exploit its access to the data to generate statistics of user patterns that may be used by the Processor’s customer support in order to provide targeted support to the Controller.
-Furthermore, the Controller shall in its agreements with the data subjects expressly state that the data subjects, by entering into such agreement, actively consent for the Processor to exploit its access to the data to send targeted advertising per e-mail to the data subjects and/or the Controller.
+The Controller is responsible for ensuring that all Data-subjects (defined as the Controller´s own users), that are registered in the Service by the Controller, are informed of and have given their consent to the personal data to be processed by the Processor as set forth in this Agreement.
+The Controller shall in its agreements with the Data-subjects, specify that the Processor will have access to their personal data.
+The Controller shall in its agreements with the Data-subjects, expressly state that the Data-subjects, by entering into such agreement, actively consent for the Processor to exploit its access to the data to generate statistics of user patterns that may be used by the Processor’s customer support in order to provide targeted support to the Controller.
+Furthermore, the Controller shall in its agreements with the Data-subjects, expressly state that the data subjects, by entering into such agreement, actively consent for the Processor to exploit its access to the data to send targeted advertising per e-mail to the Data-subjects and/or the Controller.